tatliHU/memewebsite/README.md

 - AWS access related env vars

 ## Remote setup with Terraform
-- Create a Hetzner account and a project with a read-write API key
+- Create a Hetzner account and a project
+- Create AWS account
+- (Optional) Configure AWS SES for email verification
-- Replace token in terraform/terraform.tfvars
+- Replace tokens in terraform/terraform.tfvars
 - Open a shell in the terraform folder and execute
 ```
 terraform init